skip navigation

 What Are Prevailing Wages?

-To find current state prevailing wage rates, see L&I's page Find Prevailing Wage Rates by Classifications, which also includes a link to descriptions of trades and classifications.
+To find current Washington State prevailing wage rates, see L&I's page Find Prevailing Wage Rates by Classifications, which also includes a link to descriptions of trades and classifications.

 Prevailing wage rates are updated twice per year, on the first business day in February and August, and take effect 30 days after publication.

-For building service maintenance contracts longer than one year, the contract must include language specifying the potential for wages to be altered every year after the first year to comply with the most recent prevailing wages (WAC 296-127-023).
-The cost of the wage increases due to employees must be borne by the awarding agency.
+• Building service maintenance contracts longer than one year: Wage rates must be altered every year and include contract language to that effect.
+The cost of the wage increases must be borne by the awarding agency.
+See WAC 296-127-023.

 To look up current federal wage determinations by trade and county, see SAM.gov Wage Determinations.